jasrotia15/Module2-Smart-Contract-Management-/README.md

 - Connect wallet to interact with the blockchain.
 - Display account name, address, and balance.
-- Change account name and transfer funds functionalities.
+- Change account name and transfer funds functionalities is there.

 ## Technologies Used